 - One, 15 ounce can white beans, drained

-- One, 16 ounce jar of your favorite salsa (I use Frontera or Zapata Fire Roasted or a container of the 'fresh' stuff from the produce section)
+- 1 cup salsa from a jar of your favorite (I use Frontera or Zapata Fire Roasted or a container of the 'fresh' stuff from the produce section)

 - 1 chicken cube, crumbled, or 1 teaspoon chicken base